futuregadget-lab/old-version/README.md

-# Mirai Gadget Lab
+# Future Gadget Lab (old version)

 ![Travis][travis]

-An attempt to rebuild the website of [Mirai Gadget Lab] from Steins;Gate using Vue.js.
+An attempt to rebuild the website of [Future Gadget Lab] from Steins;Gate using Vue.js.

 > This website was created originally as part of the marketing campaing for the
 > anime adaptation of Steins;Gate.
 The page was written by Okabe Rintarou and